-Motorized garage doors may be installed in applications where they are not intended for vehicular access.
+Garage doors and operators may be installed in applications where they are not intended for vehicular access.
 These applications include restaurants, bars, and other entertainment venues where the intended use is to separate indoor from outdoor seating or entertainment areas (some product examples are shown below).
 Doors used in egress applications are outside of the scope of this document.